CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **ID (PK)**\
 Data Type: INTEGER\
 Description: ID is the primary key for the transporation entity.
 Each transportation will have a unique ID that it can be identified with.\
 Maximum: 1-1.
-The ID is unique and each ID can only describe one transportation
+The ID is unique and each ID can only describe one transportation.

 **target_id (FK)**\
 Data Type: INTEGER\
 Description: target_id refers to the C.E.T that the transportation is part of.
-This value can be used to join the transporation table with the C.E.T table\
+This value can be used to join the transporation table with the C.E.T table.\
 Maximum: 1-1.
 Since each transportation can only be part of one C.E.T, no transportation will have the same target_id.
-Each transportation can only have one target_id
+Each transportation can only have one target_id.

 **car_population**\
 Data Type: INTEGER\